-Our mission is to safeguard Mississippi and her citizens by fostering a culture of preparedness, executing timely response during a disaster and quickly restoring quality of life post-event.
+The Mississippi Emergency Management Agency's (MEMA) mission is to Safeguard Mississippi and her citizens by fostering a culture of preparedness, executing timely responses during a disaster, and quickly restoring quality of life post-event.

 2. PHILOSOPHY

 The philosophy of MEMA consists of four phases: